n1cklarosa/blog.nicklarosa.net/content/articles/easy-wordpress-docker-compose/index.md

 ---
 title: Easy Wordpress Development Environment with Docker Compose
 date: 2020-09-01
-subject: ["docker", "tutorial"]
+subject: ["docker", "tutorial", "wordpress"]
 author: Nick La Rosa
-featimg: header.jpg
+featimg: header2.jpg
 ---

 When working on a solution for [Wordpress](https://wordpress.org/), a local development environment is a great way to manage code repositories and keep things quick - with room to experiment.
 I have friends who still use plain old css, and work off a server using SFTP like some sort of pirate.
 I don't know how they have managed it for so long.
 I couldn't live with out services such as SASS, Webpack, Parcel, Babel and ES6, and most of the solutions that lead us to today (has anyone heard from gulp in a while? ).